liampond/EgbertsTribometer/README.md

 # EgbertsTribometer
 This repo contains work done by Liam Pond and Albert Kalayil on the oleic acid project in the Nanotribology Lab in 2024.
 Supervised by Drs.
-Philip Egberts and Vinay Saini.
+Philip Egberts, Vinay Saini, and Kasimuthumaniyan Subramanian.

 ## Setup
 Note: The following commands are for Mac and Linux.
 Setup for Windows is slightly different.